Welcome to SEDA! This page will provide you with the basics of what you need to be involved with your child's debating.

 What does the year look like?

-A year in SEDA is comprised of many tournaments, workshops, and classes.
-Our schedule for each year is posted here on the events page where you can also get information about each event.
+A year in SEDA is comprised of tournaments, workshops, and classes.
+Our schedule for each year is posted on the events page where you can also get information about each event.
+We encourage parents and guardians to volunteer and actively take part in supporting their debaters.

 What are my responsibilities?